Misbah and Pakistan’s search for a heroFaraaz Rahman |

 Team Misbah lost their first series in over 3 years in New Zealand recently.
 Then came Australia.
 The one team Pakistan could never match up to.
 The one team that had always stomped their foot on their pride and reminded them that their brilliant, mercurial, talented heroes were inadequate to overcome the country’s dysfunction, disarray and disorder.

-They were skittled out for 142 in their first innings of the first Test in Australia.
+They were blanked 0-3 once again.
+While the core of the team – the middle order stood up and were able to overcome Australia’s bowling firepower for most part, it was the bowling, considered Pakistan’s strongest suit that would come undone.
 In failure, Misbah and his team were finally able to make a lot of people in their country happy, the ones who were waiting with bated breath for him and his team to fail.
 Sport’s double edged sword had sliced through their hearts and crushed it.

-In the final scene of The Dark Knight, when Commissioner Gordon is alone with his son, without the public, when he is not Commissioner Gordon but a father, he tells his son the truth — ‘because he is the hero Gotham deserves, but not the one it needs right now.’
+In the final scene of The Dark Knight, when Commissioner Gordon is alone with his son, without the public, when he is not Commissioner Gordon but a father, and his son asks him why Batsman is leaving, he tells his son the truth — ‘because he is the hero Gotham deserves, but not the one it needs right now.’
 This time there is no cynicism or facade.
-This time he expresses hope.A belief in the goodness of Gotham, a Gotham that deserves Batman, the silent guardian, the watchful protector.
+This time he expresses hope, a belief in the goodness of Gotham, a Gotham that deserves Batman, the silent guardian, the watchful protector.

 Team Misbah’s golden run might be nearing its end but the team is also changing guard.
 The crux of the team today are Asad Shafiq and Azhar Ali, two men Misbah had trusted and backed wholeheartedly for the last 6 years.
-In the second innings, both of them demonstrated to the world, but more importantly to their nation, the mettle they are made of.
-Shafiq is not a name that excites Pakistanis.
-He is not the batsman the crowds throng to watch or ask for an autograph and selfie.
-Yet as he stood alone and battled in the second innings while chasing 490, he also unleashed all the lessons and principles he had learned in this team in the last 6 years.
+In Australia, both of them demonstrated to the world, but more importantly to their nation, the mettle they are made of.
+Neither of them excite Pakistanis.
+They are not the batsmen the crowds throng to watch or ask for an autograph and selfie.
+Yet in the past year, their toughest in test cricket, they demonstrated that they are more than capable of carrying the team forward.
+Azhar has a double, a triple to go with a couple of centuries in the last 12 months.
+Shafiq now is the most successful number 6 batsman in Test cricket, and boasts of hundreds in South Africa, England and Australia – the ultimate crown for an Asian batsman.

 Team Misbah also has the next generation of Pakistan cricket.
 He is a father figure to the likes of Sami Aslam, Babar Azam or even a Mohammad Amir seeking redemption.
-All three of them have along with Shafiq and Azhar have the potential to be Pakistan’s heroes tomorrow.
+He has guided and helped the likes of Yasir Shah, Sarfraz Ahmed, Wahab Riaz find their footing in Test cricket.
+All of them have along with Shafiq and Azhar have the potential to be Pakistan’s heroes tomorrow.
 Whether they will be accepted or not is irrelevant because they have learned something by being part of this team.
-They have learned to be the kind of heroes who don’t need validation.
+They have become a different set of rebels just like their captain.
+They are the heroes who don’t need validation from the world.
 That was always Misbah’s X-factor.